 Eshiplaw.org was originally hosted and managed by the Ewing Marion Kauffman Foundation as part of the Entrepreneurship.org platform which provides access to resources for all aspects of starting and growing a business.
 I was hired to transfer the Eshiplaw.org section of the Entrepreneurship.org website to a new and independent platform to be managed by the University of Missouri – Kansas City School of Law.
-The new Eshiplaw.org website was built using Joomla Content Management System and third-party plugins to manage users, news letters, and the calendar.
-The new website is mobile friendly and provide users with greater capabilities to manage their information, subscriptions, and content.
+The new Eshiplaw.org website was built using Joomla Content Management System and third-party plugins to manage membership, news letters, and the calendar of events.
+The new website is mobile friendly and provides users with greater capabilities to manage their information, subscriptions, and authored content.

 The new UMKC School of Law website became available to the public in January 2014.
 I started working on this project on September 2013 along with the Communication Director and two student assistants.

 The new website was built on a WordPress platform and a customized template from Rockettheme.
 It runs several additional plugins and is also linked to other third party services.

 The new website came as a replacement of the old one which was a collection of hundreds of static HTML pages that have grown tremendously over the years which made the navigation harder for anyone looking for any information about the School of Law.

 In 2014 I helped a Dallas-based web agency migrate two of their client’s web portals (MMHCA and NJCA) from Joomla version 1.5 to 3.1.1